 - It recognises that life has difficulties, that we all feel pain, fear, sadness, anger, loss, grief, difficulties and broken-heartedness in our lives

 - It recognises that these are not signs of weakness but are normal human experiences

 - It recognises that avoiding, denying or otherwise refusing to acknowledge and work with these difficulties produces suffering and problems

 - It recognises that we can live more happily and healthily if we have the courage and skills to acknowledge and work with this directly

 Why is compassion so important?

-In week 2 when we examined anxiety we covered the fight, flight, freeze response to stressful situations and the impact on our emotions, behaviours, cognitive functioning and physical health.
+In week 2 when we examined anxiety we covered the fight, flight, freeze response to stressful situations (link is external)and the impact on our emotions, behaviours, cognitive functioning and physical health.
 Practicing self-compassion helps soothe our stressed systems so that we feel better able to manage all these areas.
 What are the benefits?

 - We feel less overwhelmed and more in control